 - Being a wealthy area (vacation enclave for the rich, famous and Hollywood types) the thrift stores / recycle / consignment stores are awesome in this area.
 Plenty of well dressed wealthy types like to donate/sell their clothes for new fashion updates!
 Great stuff, designer gear cheap!

 - We share fave restaurant reviews on Yelp, Trip Advisor etc so check those out too

-We are TT ‘Elite’ members so aside from buying the membership initially and paying annual dues, the rest of our stays are “free”.
-Although we did pay $29 on this occasion to exercise our option to extend by an extra (4th) week, which our particular membership allows us to do twice a year.
+We are Thousand Trails ‘Elite’ members so aside from buying the membership initially and paying annual dues, the rest of our stays are “free”.
+Although we have paid $29 on two occasions to exercise our option to extend by an extra (4th) week, which our particular membership allows us to do twice a year.